jamescherti/dir-config.el/README.md

                                            (concat ":" python-path)))))))
 ```

-This method allows for automatic application of specific configurations based on the directory of the files being accessed, enhancing the flexibility and customization of the Emacs environment.
+The `local-emacs-rc-dir` package allows for automatic application of specific configurations based on the directory of the files being accessed, enhancing the flexibility and customization of the Emacs environment.

 ## License